xyxj1024/xyxj1024.github.io/_posts/2022-04-20-linux-radix-tree.md

 };
 ```

-The above radix tree iterator works in terms of "chunks" of slots.
+The radix tree iterator shown above works in terms of "chunks" of slots.
 A chunk is a sub-interval of slots contained within one radix tree leaf node.
 It is described by a pointer to its first slot and a `struct radix_tree_iter` which holds the chunk's position in the tree and its size.
 The chunk size is calculated by:

 ```c
 static __always_inline long